 Some scientists argue that it can be assumed humans have been consuming Psilocybin since our brains developed and we became evolutionary distinct.
 This is in part because other species, like dolphins, reindeer, and jaguars, seek out and consume psychedelic substances.
-Also, Psilocybe mushrooms are not only available but common, located on every continent.
+Also, Psilocybin mushrooms are not only available but common, located on every continent.

-Ethnobotanist and psychonaut Terence McKenna even argued that Psilocybe mushrooms may have expedited human evolution, by creating a state of hyperconnectivity between brain networks, doubling the size of human brains, enabling technological innovations, and sparking ideas like religion and language.
+Ethnobotanist and psychonaut Terence McKenna even argued that Psilocybin mushrooms may have expedited human evolution, by creating a state of hyperconnectivity between brain networks, doubling the size of human brains, enabling technological innovations, and sparking ideas like religion and language.

 Psilocybin in Central America

 The ancient civilizations that most famously used Psilocybin were in Central America.
-There is a lot of indigenous artwork in Central America that depicts Psilocybe mushrooms as a tool of communication with the gods.
+There is a lot of indigenous artwork in Central America that depicts Psilocybin mushrooms as a tool of communication with the gods.

-In the Nahuatl language, which was used by Mayan and Aztec people, Psilocybe mushrooms were called Teonanácatl, which translates to “flesh of the gods.”
+In the Nahuatl language, which was used by Mayan and Aztec people, Psilocybin mushrooms were called Teonanácatl, which translates to “flesh of the gods.”
 Aztec Mayan and Toltec religious myths frequently mention these particular mushrooms, stating that they were given to their ancestors by the serpent god who created all life.

 Because of this, Psilocybin was used in religious and spiritual ceremonies for divination, healing, anesthetizing pain, and celebrations.* Their use can be traced as far back as 1,500 BCE.